pdavis99/music-streaming-analytics/README.md.txt

 | Valence          | -0.041                      | Very weak negative effect |
 | Instrumentalness | -0.095                      | Instrumental tracks tend to be less popular |

-### Key Takeaways:
+---

+## 📌 Key Takeaways
-Instrumental content is the strongest (though still small) predictor of lower popularity.
+- Instrumental content is the strongest (though still small) predictor of **lower popularity**.

-Danceable songs have a tiny positive influence on popularity.
+- Danceable songs have a **tiny positive influence** on popularity.

-Overall, audio features alone explain very little of popularity; other factors like artist, marketing, or trends likely play a larger role.
+- Overall, **audio features alone explain very little** of popularity; other factors like artist reputation, marketing, or cultural trends likely play a larger role.

+---

-### 🔹 Visualizations
+## 📊 Visualizations

-Scatter plots and heatmaps were generated to explore these relationships visually:
+Scatter plots and heatmaps were generated to explore these relationships visually.

-Scatter plots: Popularity vs. danceability, energy, valence, acousticness, instrumentalness, and tempo.

-Heatmap: Shows all pairwise correlations between features and popularity.
+🔹 All plots are saved in the `visualizations/` folder and displayed below.

 ### 🔹 Correlation Heatmap
 ![Heatmap of audio features vs popularity](visualizations/Audio_Features_vs_Popularity_Heatmaps.png)